 This applies to the names of different web pages.
 Instead of using a long string of words and numbers to name a web page, use short and clear names.
 This should be done in URLs as well as headings and subheadings for content throughout the website.
 It not only helps automated devices such as screen readers but people with weaker eye sights or those with cognitive disabilities or learning disabilities, too.

 7. Feedback That’s Easy to Identify and Understand

 The error messages and feedback messages on your website and other digital media must come in simplified words.
 Use short sentences and describe in simple words what went wrong with the user’s input.
 Also, explain how they can make it right.
 Simple feedback that’s easy to understand also improves user experience.

 This point is tied to the above one.
 Whenever your content uses a set of instructions, whether on forms or CTA buttons, use simple language.
 A CTA most often is a verb that only contains a maximum of two words.
 It helps things remain neat and concise.
 It also helps your members know how you want them to proceed without annoying them with technical jargon and long instructions.

 Using fonts and typefaces that are accessible and improve the reading and browsing experience is much appreciated.
 Since not all fonts support accessibility, invest in learning about typography that supports web accessibility.

-A good rule of thumb is to avoid italicized letters.
+A good rule of thumb is to avoid italicized letters as they are not the most suitable fonts for Dyslexic people.
 They are the hardest to read and must only be used for amplifying or simplifying the meaning – in limited measure.

 10. Headings & Subheadings for a More Meaningful Text